Hyssop

 Light germinator

-Seeding distance
+Plant distance

-40 cm
+30 cm

 Row spacing

-40 cm
+30 cm

 Seeding depth

-0.3 cm
+0.5 cm

-The season for this plant is over.
-The following instructions are for the next season.
+The season for this plant has not yet begun.
+The following instructions are for the beginning season.

-End of March
+Mid of March

 Propagating

-End of March
+Mid of March

 Thinning

-Every numbers.52 Weeks
+Every 52 Weeks

-End of March
+Mid of March

 Cover

-Every numbers.52 Weeks
+Every 52 Weeks

 Hyssop belongs to the family of labiates.
 It is a semi-shrub that copes well with drought.
-Hyssop can grow about 60 cm high and wide.
+Hyssop can grow about 60 cm/23.6 in high and wide.
 The leaves of the perennial are small, pointed and dark green.
 The flowers resemble those of thyme.
 The whole plant gives off a spicy, aromatic fragrance.

 Origin: